It's likely you've heard all about the benefits of adding rosemary to your haircare routine.

 - The maximum dilution rate of rosemary essential oil is 3%.
 Going above this amount may be considered too potent, so try your best to avoid exceeding it when you're preparing your oils.

-- For a tablespoon of carrier oil, 3% equates to around 3 drops of essential oil.
+- For a teaspoon of carrier oil, 3% equates to around 3 drops of essential oil.

 - While this may not seem like a lot, it's likely you'll want to set aside more than just a tablespoon for use in your hair, and 3% can add up very quickly once the quantity of oil increases.